Lexus UX review - Reliability and safety

 It’s an impressive package, with the UX offering a semi-autonomous mode in stop-go traffic at speeds of up to 18mph.
 You can also set the cruise control to obey the speed limits posted on road signs.

-The Lexus UX is covered by a three-year/60,000-mile warranty, which is the same as you’ll find on rivals from Volkswagen and Audi.
-However, it lags behind the three-year/unlimited-mileage warranty offered by Mercedes and BMW.
+Hybrid Lexus UX models are covered by a three-year/60,000-mile warranty, which is the same as you’ll find on rivals from Volkswagen and Audi.
+However, with the Lexus Relax warranty, every time you service your vehicle at a Lexus Centre, a 12 month warranty is included for up to 10 years or 100,000 miles, whichever comes first.

 In this review